HyunCafe/contribute-practice/README.md

 *  Congratulations on completing the typical fork, clone, make changes, and pull request workflow commonly used by contributors.
 Keep up the good work and continue contributing!

-* I will get around to merging the request when I can, I am usually good about it!
+* I will get around to merging the request when I can, I am usually good about it! <br><br>

 <img  src="assests/borderseperator.gif">